Houston mill to re-open June 8 - Houston Today

 Setting that schedule has also been accompanied by temporary shutdowns beginning in late 2018 but none were as lengthy as the one now ending.

-Also re-opened as of June 8 is Canfor’s Polar mill at Bear Lake north of Prince George.
+Also opening June 8 is Canfor’s Polar mill at Bear Lake north of Prince George.

 The company’s Plateau mill, west of Vanderhoof, which was also closed has also re-opened as has its Isle Pierre mill east of Vanderhoof.